Lady Mary ward is a 27 bedded postnatal ward caring for families from the birth of their baby until discharge home.

 Tea, coffee and hot chocolate are available at any time from the dining room, and there are two cold water machines, with squash or fruit juice located at either end on the ward, one outside the dining room, and one by bay 9.

 Visiting times for inpatient stays and restrictions on who may come with you for an outpatient appointment might be affected by current Covid-19 visiting restrictions.

-Visiting may be reduced in some periods to prevent spread of infections such as Norovirus (winter vomiting).
+Visiting restrictions may need to be put in place at short notice to prevent the spread of infections such as Norovirus (winter vomiting bug).
 No one should visit if they are unwell.

 Hand washing facilities are available throughout the ward, including hand gel.
 Please regularly wash your hands with soap and water, to prevent the spread of infection, and encourage your visitors to do the same.

 For infection control reasons, no visitors should be sitting or lying on the patient's beds, including partners.